Self-extracting archive: Advantages

 As long as the underlying compression algorithm and format allow it, self-extracting archives can also be encrypted for security.
 It is important to note, however, that in many cases, the file and directory names are not included in the encryption and can be viewed by anyone without a key or password.
-If a person can guess part of the contents of the files from their names or context alone, an attacker may be able to break the encryption on the entire archive with only a reasonable amount of computing power and time.
-A more appropriate encryption algorithm should be used for important files.
+If a person can guess part of the contents of the files from their names or context alone, an attacker may be able to break the encryption on the entire archive with a short amount of computing power and time.